 "[W]e hold it for a fundamental and undeniable truth, that Religion or the duty which we owe to our Creator and the manner of discharging it, can be directed only by reason and conviction, not by force or violence.
 The Religion then of every man must be left to the conviction and conscience of every man; and it is the right of every man to exercise it as these may dictate.
-This right is in its nature an unalienable right.
+This right is in its nature an unalienable right.6

-&lt;sup>5 President Barack Obama, Remarks by the President at Iftar Dinner (Aug.
+5 President Barack Obama, Remarks by the President at Iftar Dinner (Aug.
 13, 2010).

 The Second Vatican Council conveyed a similar insight in the Declaration on Religious Freedom issued in 1965. "[T]he human person has a right to religious freedom.
-This freedom means that all men are to be immune from coercion on the part of individuals or of social groups and of any human power [such] that no one is to be forced to act in a manner contrary to his own beliefs, whether privately or publicly . . . .
-"7 That is because all people are "impelled by nature and also bound by a moral obligation to seek the truth, especially religious truth," which, once known, requires them "to order their whole lives in accord with the demands of truth."
-It is axiomatic that such action requires "immunity from external coercion as well as psychological freedom."
-9
+This freedom means that all men are to be immune from coercion on the part of individuals or of social groups and of any human power [such] that no one is to be forced to act in a manner contrary to his own beliefs, whether privately or publicly77 That is because all people are "impelled by nature and also bound by a moral obligation to seek the truth, especially religious truth," which, once known, requires them "to order their whole lives in accord with the demands of truth."8 It is axiomatic that such action requires "immunity from external coercion as well as psychological freedom."9

 In other words, an individual "is bound to follow his conscience in order that he may come to God, the end and purpose of life.
-It follows that he is not to be forced to act in a manner contrary to his conscience."
-"Injury . . . is done to the human person and to the very order established by God for human
+It follows that he is not to be forced to act in a manner contrary to his conscience."10 "Injury . . . is done to the human person and to the very order established by God for human life, if the free exercise of religion is denied in society, ... [and the government] would clearly transgress the limits set to its power, were it to presume to command or inhibit acts that are religious."11 This freedom is limited only by the demands of "public order," and so must "be respected as far as possible and is not to be curtailed except when and insofar as necessary."12

-&lt;sup>6 James Madison, Memorial & Remonstrance Against Religious Assessments, $\P$ 1 (1785) (quotation omitted, emphasis added).
+$^{^6}$ James Madison, Memorial & Remonstrance Against Religious Assessments, ¶ 1 (1785) (quotation omitted, emphasis added).

-&lt;sup>7 Dignitatis Humanae, ¶ 2 (1965).
+7 Dignitatis Humanae, ¶ 2 (1965).